Mhuzvar/ultimateDDguide/what-to-buy.md

 ## Whiskey

-Kavalan is very good, can be considered as investment whiskey
+Kavalan is very good, can be considered an investment whiskey

-Best to buy in duty free shop at the airport
+Best to buy in duty free shops at the airport

 ## PC parts